 Birth injury statistics in the United States of America.

 Nationally, about 7 out of every 1,000 live births result in a birth injury.
-This is quite alarming, especially given the fact that a large potion of birth injuries are caused by medical malpractice.
+This is quite alarming, especially given the fact that a large portion of birth injuries are caused by medical malpractice.

 Statistically speaking, the highest percentage of birth injuries occur in mothers between 25-34 who were subjected to birthing tools (forceps, vacuum extraction, etc).
 On a broader scale, mothers who delivered without the help of instruments had 30% fewer birth injuries between 2000 and 2006 than mothers who delivered with the use of instruments.